palewire/first-python-notebook/docs/index.rst

     top_supporters['contributor_cleanname'] = top_supporters.apply(combine_names, axis=1)

+This same approach could be used to add new columns that do all kinds of things.
+One common trick is to use the apply method and a function to divide one column into another, or some other mathematical computation.

 Now you can regroup the data using this new column and total the columns again, exactly as we did before.

 .. code-block:: python